kkondaurov/codex-dashboard/README.md

 # Codex Usage Proxy

-`codex-usage-proxy` is a local HTTP proxy plus terminal UI that mirrors the OpenAI API, forwards every request upstream, and records metered usage in SQLite so you can watch spend in real time.
+`codex-usage-proxy` is a local HTTP proxy for `codex-cli` that forwards every request upstream while recording metered usage in SQLite so you can watch spend in real time in terminal UI.

 :warning: **HIGHLY EXPERIMENTAL!
 NO GUARANTEES OF ACCURACY OR STABILITY!
 USE AT YOUR OWN RISK!**